Moir\'e fractals in twisted graphene layers: The Hamiltonian and emergent fractality in Moir e Fractals

-The hierarchical construct that theorises economic activity in CPT: $L_{N}$, depicts successively smaller regions contained in a given trade area at each stage of the sequence.
-Subsequent analysis \cite{Arlinghaus1985} provided a number theory-based method to identify conditions for arbitrary natural numbers $L_{N}$, satisfying the properties as demanded by Eq.~(\ref{eqn1}).
-This led to a correspondence between a partition of the central place lattice and a quadratic form (\ref{eqn1}) that allows the systematic determination of the lattice coordinates where economic zones are located, and consequently the fractal generator that generates the entire central place hierarchy corresponding to that number.
-In the subsequent discussion we shall deliberate on the properties of such fractal generators for specific cases of TBLG in the presence of specific mEPs.
+For each $ L_{N} $ and $ \beta $, the corresponding FG are generated by applying IFS to one side of the initiator $A_{0}$ \cite{Duvall1992}, \textit{i.e.,} the rotated BZ of SLG (a constituting layer in TBLG) (details in appendix-\ref{ssec:1}).
+Applying this FG to each arm of $A_{0}$ generates the edges of successive BZs, continuing the recursive process to produce a sequence of BZs.

-We begin with the corresponding transformation mappings of the fractal generator corresponding to $ q=3 $ and $ p=1 $ and for $q=2, p=1$.
-A more diverse list of such fractal generators are provided in the appendix \ref{appendixA} in (Table-\ref{table:generators}) \cite{Arlinghaus1989} and with additional discussion.
-The first case corresponds to the commensurate angle $\theta \sim \ang{21.79} $ which has been recently explored experimentally for pristine TBLG in \cite{Ilani2023}.
-The integers $q,p$ are found to be $3,1$ from (\ref{eqn:commensurate}), respectively.
-Consequently, one can evaluate the number $L_{N} = 7 $ from (\ref{eqn:numberN}) which lies at the intersection of the $x$-ray $ x = 1 $ and the $\beta$-ray with $\beta = 1 $ as shown in FIG.~\ref{fig:moire_succ_pot}(a).
-Corresponding to these $ L_{N} $ and $\beta$, the cardinal number of the IFS is obtained as $n_{c} = 3$.
-Therefore, the IFS is $ W = \left\{w_{1}, w_{2} , w_{3}\right\} $, where each of the $w$'s are given as
+The hierarchical construct in CPT \textit{i.e.,} $L_{N}$ exhibits successively smaller regions within a trade area at each stage.
+Number theory \cite{Arlinghaus1985} identifies conditions for $L_{N}$ fulfilling Eq.(\ref{eqn1}).
+This connection between the CPT lattice partition and Eq.(\ref{eqn1}) facilitates the systematic determination of lattice coordinates for economic zones and the corresponding FG responsible for CPT associated with $L_{N}$.
+For TBLG in the presence of specific mEPs, we begin with the transformation mappings of the FGs for $ q=3 $,$ p=1 $ and $q=2,p=1$ corresponding to $\theta \sim \ang{21.79}$\cite{Ilani2023} and $ \theta \sim \ang{32.20} $. $D_{f} = \log(n_{c})/\log(s)$ for the attractor $ A $ \cite{Mandelbrot1983} where $s = \sqrt{L_{N}} $ is the contractivity factor (Appendix-\ref{ssec:1}-FIG.\ref{fig:FG3121}).